wdporter/i-am-that-vuepress/51-be-indifferent-to-pain-and-pleasure/readme.md

 **Q:**&ensp;Basically, man is afraid.
 He is afraid of himself most.
 I feel I am like a man who is carrying a bomb that is going to explode.
 He cannot defuse it, he cannot throw it away.
 He is terribly frightened and is searching frantically for a solution, which he cannot find.
 To me liberation is getting rid of this bomb.
 I do not know much about the bomb.
 I only know that it comes from early childhood.
 I feel like the frightened child protesting passionately against not being loved.
 The child is craving for love and because he does not get it, he is afraid and angry.
 Sometimes I feel like killing somebody or myself.
 This desire is so strong that I am constantly afraid.
 And I do not know how to get free from fear.

 You see there is a difference between a Hindu mind and a European mind.
 The Hindu mind is comparatively simple.
 The European is a much more complex being.
-The Hindu is basically <span class=tooltip>sattvic<span class=tooltiptext>Being, existence, true essence.
-In *yoga* the quality of purity or goodness; *sattvic* — pure, true.</span></span>.
+The Hindu is basically <span data-tippy-content="Being, existence, true essence.
+In <em>yoga</em> the quality of purity or goodness; <em>sattvic</em> — pure, true.">sattv</span>ic.
 He does not understand the European’s restlessness, his tireless pursuit of what he thinks needs be done; his greater general knowledge.

 **M:**&ensp;His reasoning capacity is so great, that he will reason himself out of all reason!
 His self-assertiveness is due to his reliance on logic.